jwtk/jjwt/README.md

 ### 0.3

-Parsing a expired Claims JWT or JWS (as determined by the `exp` claims field) will now throw an `ExpiredJwtException`.
+Parsing an expired Claims JWT or JWS (as determined by the `exp` claims field) will now throw an `ExpiredJwtException`.

 ### 0.2